starlingcyber/umbrella/README.md

 };
 ```

 Now Prometheus should be able to see your Umbrella metrics.
-You can then set up Grafana and configure visualizations and monitoring: for a quick start, see the [example Grafana dashboard](dashboard.example.json).